SamuelSMueller/ProjectPoker/README.md

 # ProjectPoker
-An attempt at creating a planning poker (agile) windows application using QT and C++.
+An attempt at creating an online planning poker (agile) windows application using QT and C++.